 An individual who elects to use the foreign income exclusion may also exclude a portion of housing costs.
-The base excludable housing cost is $15,064 for 2020.
+The base excludable housing cost is $15,218 for 2021.
 Housing costs less than this base amount are not excludable.
 There is a cap on the excludable housing costs of 30% of the foreign earned income exclusion.
 The difference between these two amounts is generally the maximum excludable housing costs.
 The IRS can adjust the 30% cap on excludable housing costs on the basis of geographic differences in housing costs relative to costs in the United States.
-For example, for 2019 the cap in Hong Kong is set at $114,300 and the cap in London at $69,200.
+For example, for 2020 the cap in Hong Kong was set at $114,300 and the cap in London was set at $71,500.

 The current exit tax rules are found in Section 877A of the Internal Revenue Code and are applicable only to covered expatriates.
 A 'covered expatriate' is an individual:

 A covered expatriate is not: